How To Start Divorce Proceedings | Divorce Proceedings

 Financial arrangements

-It is vital that any financial arrangement made between you and your spouse is incorporated in a legally binding court order.
+Any financial arrangement made between you and your spouse must be incorporated in a legally binding court order.

-If a court order is not obtained, the other party may go against the agreement reached in years to come and there would be no way to enforce the agreement previously made.
+If a court order is not obtained, the other party may go against the agreement reached in the years to come, and there would be no way to enforce the agreement previously made.

 Although you and your spouse may agree to the principle of a clean break, only the court can dismiss claims for financial relief.